pluslatte/helium-nixos-config/README.md

     - You can `nixos-generate-config --dir ./` to auto-generate this on installation to the new storage.
 - `home-manager` directory contains many of user-layer configurations.
     - `latte` will be the main user of this system.
 So you may want to make user `latte` on installation process before applying this config.
-- `hyprland` contains desktop-environment configurations.
+- `home-manager/hyprland` directory contains desktop-environment configurations.
 This contains many GUI utils.
     - You can look into those codes if you don't know how to operate this system.
 Example: SUPER+Enter to open your terminal emulator.

 ## Tips